No "Zero-Shot" Without Exponential Data: Pretraining Concept Frequency Determines Multimodal Model Performance: T2I Models: Evaluation

 \subsection{Quantitative Results by Retrieval}

-We provide further analysis on how state-of-the-art T2I models perform on the long-tailed concepts comprising the ``\textit{Let It Wag!}'' dataset.
-As detailed in~\cref{sec:let_it_wag}, we generate 4 images for each concept using Stable Diffusion XL~\cite{podell2023sdxl}, Stable Diffusion v2~\cite{rombach2022high} and Dreamlike Photoreal~\cite{Lexica_2024}.
+We analyse how state-of-the-art T2I models perform on the long-tailed concepts comprising the ``\textit{Let It Wag!}'' dataset.
+As detailed in~\cref{sec:let_it_wag}, we generate 4 images for each concept using Stable Diffusion XL~\cite{podell2024sdxl}, Stable Diffusion v2~\cite{rombach2022high} and Dreamlike Photoreal~\cite{Lexica_2024}.

 \textbf{Prompting Strategy.} The prompting strategy (system role) used, adapted from~\citet{shahmohammadi2023vipe}, was: With this pool of generated images, we conduct a controlled experiment on the long-tailed concepts using nearest-neighbor retrieval as the evaluation metric by querying a generated image and retrieving the top-k results from a gallery of images taken from the ``\textit{Let It Wag!}'' dataset.
 The overall pipeline is as follows: \textbf{Setup.} We define the query and gallery set for head and tail concepts.
 For tail concepts, we sample the 25 concepts with the lowest frequency from the ``\textit{Let It Wag!}'' dataset.
 For head concepts, we sample the 25 most frequent concepts for comparison.
 We use the same prompting strategy with the selected 25 concepts across all 3 T2I models.
 To create the gallery set, we randomly sample 100 images for each of these concepts.
 We use DINOv2~\cite{oquab2023dinov2} ViT-S/14 as the feature extractor. \textbf{Results.} In Table \ref{tab:diff_quant}, we provide the Cumulative Matching Characteristic (CMC@k) results for all 3 T2I models used in our experiment.
-CMC@k was chosen as we are interested in measuring the delta between head and tail concepts for successful retrievals within the top-k retrieved real images for a given generated image.
+CMC@k was chosen as we are interested in measuring the performance delta between head and tail concepts for successful retrievals within the top-k retrieved real images for a given generated image.
 We observe a large performance gap between \textit{Head} and \textit{Tail} concepts, providing a quantitative evaluation of generation performance of T2I models.